medikoo/cli-color/README.md

 # cli-color - Yet another console color package.

-What's wrong with the others ?
-Awesome ones mess with built-ins, less awesome seem too verbose in use.
-This one aims to be both safe and neat.
+Colors and formatting for the console.
+This package won't mess with your built-ins and provides neat way to predefine color patterns, see below.

 ## Installation